pdjr-ha/pdjr-schematic-card/README.md

 replaced by '.css'.

 ### groups:
-Required array consisting of a collection of named configuration groups.
+Required array consisting of a collection of named group objects.

-Serves simply to organise the card configuration.
 Each item in the groups array has the following properties.

 #### name: '*group-name*'